patou/gitmoji-intellij-plugin/custom_gitmojis.md

 ### Localization
 - Localized translations are provided as YAML files mapping gitmoji `name` → localized description.
 - Provide YAML translations keyed by `name` (not `code`).
 The plugin looks up translations by the `name` field from the JSON.
+- If the field is left empty, description from the JSON source is used.
-- The plugin uses a localization URL template that should include the `{locale}` token.
+- The plugin uses a localization URL template that can be included with the `{locale}` token.
 Example:

 ```
 https://mydomain.com/gitmojis-{locale}.yaml